National Museum of Korea: Gold Crown, National Treasure of Korea No. 191

-Pensive Bodhisattva (Gilt-bronze Maitreya in Meditation) (National Treasure No. 83)
+Pensive Bodhisattva

 This Bodhisattva, from the early Seventh-century, sits with one leg over the other, lost in thought with fingers on its cheeks.
 The pose is derived from that of the Buddha contemplating the life of human beings.
 This statue wears a flat crown called the 'Three Mountain Crown' or 'Lotus Crown.'
 The torso is naked, adorned by a simple necklace.
 There are remarkable similarities with the wooden Pensive Bodhisattva at the Koryuji Temple in Kyoto, Japan, which is believed to have been founded by a Silla monk.
 It is likely, then, that this statue was created in Silla.
 The well-balanced shape, however, and elegant and refined craftsmanship is typical of the Baekje period.

 Incense Burner, Celadon with Openwork, National Treasure of Korea No. 95

 This Twelfth-century incense burner represents some of the best quality Goryeo celadon.
 It is composed of a cover (with a central hole for releasing incense), a burner, and a support.
 Above the hole for incense is a curved knob with a Seven Treasure design incised to aid the release of scent.